thimblecorn/openhab2-addons/addons/binding/org.openhab.binding.avmfritz/README.md

 This [powerline adapter](http://avm.de/produkte/fritzpowerline/fritzpowerline-546e/) can be used via the bridge or in standalone mode.
 It supports switching the outlet and current power and energy consumption readings.
 This device does not contain a temperature sensor.

+### FRITZ!DECT 300 / Comet DECT

+These two devices [FRITZ!DECT 300](https://avm.de/produkte/fritzdect/fritzdect-300/) and [Comet DECT](https://www.eurotronic.org/produkte/comet-dect.html) ([EUROtronic Technology GmbH](https://www.eurotronic.org)) are used to regulate radiators via DECT protocol.
+The FRITZ!Box can handle up to twelve heating thermostats.
+The binding provides channels for reading and setting the temperature.
+Additionally you can check the bettery level of the device.
+The FRITZ!Box has to run at least on firmware FRITZ!OS 6.50.

 ## Discovery

 The FRITZ!Box and the powerline adapter are discovered through UPNP in the local network.
 When added as things, a username/password has eventually to be set depending on your Box/Powerline security configuration.
 The credentials given in the settings must have HomeAuto permissions.